conradlee123/conradlee123.github.io/p2thesis.md

 <img class="column-img" src="public/images/HomeAdv.jpg" alt="Headshot"/>

 Teams from stronger conferences enjoy the benefit of playing more games at home.
-This boosts win percentage and RPI. *This meanss the predictive accuracy metric favors teams that play more games at home (and win more), **not teams that are actually stronger***.
+This boosts win percentage and RPI. *This means the predictive accuracy metric favors teams that play more games at home (and win more), **not teams that are actually stronger***.

 Because of this, the predictive accuracy results for the 2024 season *do not contradict* the simulation results.
 When home advantage is unequally distributed, *a stronger predictive accuracy doesn't necessarily imply a stronger ranking system*.
 We can no longer assume that on-field results provide the only proxy for team strength.